Mervodactyl/CV/cv.md

 **Receptionist**

+_Responsabilities_

 * Responsible for the completion of ‘Last Will and Testaments’ along with other documents of importance
-* Took the initiative to coordinate the company’s records into a more efficient system
+* Welcome guests and deal with their enquiries
 * General Admin duties

+_Highlights_

+The organisation of their filing system was a mess so I took the initiative to coordinate the company’s records into a more efficient system

 ### [French Woods Performing Arts Camp](http://frenchwoods.com/)